sveronneau/scc-findings-notifications/README.md

-# SCC Notifications to your channel of choice
+# Send Google Cloud Platform's Security Command Center notifications to your channel of choice.

-The goal of this repo is to allow Security Command Center users to get notified of Findings.
+The goal of this repo is to allow Security Command Center users to get notified of HIGH and CRITICAL Findings.
 Most GCP users will turn on SCC but fail at getting notified which leads to potential security issues.

 ## Google Cloud SCC Notifications to Google Chat